daniisaahir/DinoSub/README.md

 DinoSub is a tool that scans subdomains of any website and saves the results to a `txt` file.
 It can be used by security professionals and website owners to identify potential security risks.
 It uses the `crt.sh` website to request results.

 # Requirements
-•Node.js, PHP or Python
+•Node.js, PHP, Python, pip

 # Usage
 For PHP just install anywhere

+For Node.js
+`npm install isomorphic-fetch`
-For Node.js `node dinosub.js`
+`node dinosub.js`

+For Python
+`pip install requests`
-For Python `python dinosub.py`
+`python dinosub.py`

+For pip package
+`pip install dinosub`

 # Feature

-*The script will automatically install all required modules (Node.js and Python)

 *Results of subdomains can be saved in `txt` file (Except for PHP, you can copy results)